Tandy J. Warnow

 The University of Texas at Austin

 My current research is funded by the National Science Foundation (DEB 0733029 and DBI-1062335).
-I also recently benefited from support of the John P. Simon Guggenheim Foundation, and early support from the David and Lucile Packard Foundation, the Radcliffe Institute for Advanced Study at Harvard University, and the Program for Evolutionary Dynamics at Harvard University, and Microsoft Research, New England.
+I also recently benefited from support of the John P. Simon Guggenheim Foundation, and earlier support from the David and Lucile Packard Foundation, the Radcliffe Institute for Advanced Study at Harvard University, the Program for Evolutionary Dynamics at Harvard University, and Microsoft Research, New England.

 2014 PhyloLab Conference on Computational Biology at the University of Texas at Austin on May 31, 2014, describing new methods in metagenomics, phylogenomics, and comparative genomics.
 (Travel support available for students, postdocs, and early career faculty members.)
 Free lunch available to registered attendees

 Phylogenomics Symposium and Software School on June 19 and 20, 2014, co-located with the Evolution 2014 meeting.

 "Plus de détails, plus de détails, disait-il à son fils, il n'y a d'originalité et de vérité que dans les détails..." -- Stendhal, Lucien Leuwen (a quote much loved by my stepfather, Martin J. Klein, and an essential guide for all scholarship).